hidekoji/coursera_getting_and_cleaning_data/README.md

 ````

 ### Appropriately labels the data set with descriptive variable names
-So how we can get a descriptive variable names.
+So how we can get descriptive variable names?
 As a starter, let's take a look at the filtered.features data frame.
 So you can see V2 columns contains some sort of variable names.
 But it uses too much abbreviation and difficult to understand.

 ````R
 > head(filtered.features)